martasmal/epsilon.martasmaldone.com/_posts/works/2010-09-15-etat-de-transit.md

 <h3>Transit is a place where people, goods and knowledge of itinerary pass through.</h3>
 Morocco, by its geographical position, is a transit country for migrants from sub-Saharan Africa wishing to travel to Europe.
 Following the tightening of border controls by the European Union, migrants are largely stuck to its doors.
-With longer duration of transit, migrants have adapted their project and their daily to the Moroccan realities, keeping the hope of starting.
+With longer duration of transit, migrants have adapted their project and their daily to the Moroccan realities, keeping the hope of starting.-->

 ---